LukeNelsn/pyflagquiz/README.md

 Requires a few modules to effectively run from the Jupyter notebook:
 * random, json, PIL, glob, matplotlib, IPython, time

-If you'd rather play within the terminal itslef, you'll only need
+If you'd rather play within the terminal itslef, you'll only need:
 * random, json, PIL, glob, matplotlib

 Credit for all flags and countries used: https://github.com/hampusborgos/country-flags